jimmyshi360/Charm-City-Murals/README.md

 ![alt text](https://image.ibb.co/fzLp9z/Screen_Shot_2018_09_17_at_10_20_44_PM.png)
 ## How does it work?

-Using the web domain www.charmcitymurals.com, users can explore a virtual map of Baltimore.
+Users can explore a virtual map of Baltimore.
 The map displays designated markers of murals, all of which were documented by STAE and the Baltimore City Government.
 A simple touch of the screen (or the click of a button on laptops) displays the location, creators, and image of the selected mural.
 Scrolling further down, users can use their camera to identify a mural while out in the city of Baltimore.
-Pointing the camera to any given mural will display relevant details about the artwork through overlayed text.
+Pointing the camera to any given mural will display relevant details about the artwork in Augmented Reality.

 ## Why does this matter?